Amiens Cathedral: Earlier cathedrals

 According to local tradition, Christianity was brought to Amiens in the third century A.D. by two Christian martyrs, known as Firmin the Martyr and Firmin the Confessor.
 Saint Martin was baptised in Amiens in 334.
 The church was suppressed by the invasions of the Vandals, and did not recommence until the end of the fifth century, with the baptism of Clovis I in 498 or 499.
 The first Bishop of Amiens was Edibus, who participated in a Council in 511.
 An early cathedral with two churches dedicated to the two Fermins is said in documents to have existed on the site of the present church, but there is no archaeological evidence.
 Salvius, bishop of Amiens around 600, is credited with building this cathedral, but his Life is of very dubious accuracy.

 A fire destroyed the two churches and much of the town, and a Romanesque cathedral was built to replace it between 1137 and 1152.
 This cathedral hosted the wedding in 1193 of King Philip II of France.
 In 1206 Amiens received a celebrated relic, the reputed head of John the Baptist, purchased in Constantinople.
-This relic made Amiens a major pilgrimage destination, and gave it an important source of revenue (The reliquary was destroyed during the French Revolution but a recreation made in 1876 by a Paris jeweler, using some of the original rock crystal, is displayed today in the cathedral treasury).
+This relic made Amiens a major pilgrimage destination, and gave it an important source of revenue (The reliquary was destroyed during the French Revolution but a recreation made in 1876 by a Paris jeweller, using some of the original rock crystal, is displayed today in the cathedral treasury).

 Construction

 A fire destroyed the Romanesque cathedral in 1218.
 A plan for a new cathedral was made by master-builder Robert de Luzarches, and in 1220 Bishop Evrard de Fouilloy laid the first stone.
 Luzarches revolutionised the system of Gothic construction by using pieces of stone of standardised sizes and forms, rather than making unique pieces for each function.
 He was the architect until 1228, and was followed by Thomas de Cormont until 1258.
-His son, Renaud de Cormont, acted as the architect until 1288.
+Thomas's son, Renaud de Cormont, acted as the architect until 1288.

 The construction was carried out, unusually, from the west to the east, beginning in the nave.
 De Cormont gave the structure its striking dimensions and harmony by his construction of the grand arcades and the upper windows.
 The nave was completed in 1236, and by 1269, the upper windows of the choir were in place.
 At the end of the 13th century, the arms of the transept were completed, and in the beginning of the 14th century the facades and the upper towers were finished.
-While these works underway, the chapels between the buttresses and at the angles of the transept were added.
+While these works were underway, the chapels between the buttresses and at the angles of the transept were added.